BLOG ARTICLE

 To cater to a global audience, your gateway must be able to handle multi-currency transactions and maintain compliance across all of your operational areas.
 This can be especially challenging for international crypto exchanges, since each country has its own rules and regulations that continue to evolve as crypto adoption grows.

-Some payment gateways also offer dynamic currency conversion.
-This automatically converts the transaction amount to the customer’s local currency at the point of sale.
+Some payment gateways also offer dynamic currency conversion, which automatically converts the transaction amount to the customer's local currency at the point of sale.
 Ensuring your gateway can accommodate diverse currency needs can open up new markets and increase your potential customer base.

 By focusing on these factors, you'll be better equipped to choose a payment gateway that aligns with your exchange's business needs, keeping your users' best interests at heart.